wp-plugins/nelio-ab-testing/readme.txt

 * Bug fix: the warning "headers already sent by" does no longer appear

 = 1.0.5 =
-* Bug fix: assets are properly loaded from the plugin.
+* Bug fix: assets are properly loaded from the plugin

 = 1.0.4 =
 * Bug fix: titles are no longer wrapped using SPAN tags.
-We now use a jQuery replaceText function.
+We now use a jQuery replaceText function

 = 1.0.3 =
 * Bug fix: no more redirections using PHP's "header" function